Lozzalingo/DuckBot/README.md

 DuckBot is a fun and interactive AI-powered bot that helps you with various tasks while embodying the charming character of Duck Boy, a superhero duck.
 Built using **Retrieval-Augmented Generation (RAG)**, DuckBot pulls relevant facts from a local database and generates dynamic, character-driven responses powered by a state-of-the-art AI model.

-DuckBot is a mix of Python, SQLite, and AI, with a simple web interface to make it easy to interact with.
+DuckBot was built using a mix of Python, SQLite, and Ollama for the backend, with a simple web interface frontend that uses HTML, JavaScript, and PHP to make interaction easy.
+DuckBot can be run locally on any machine with the appropriate hardware to support Ollama and the required model.

 ## Features

 - **Duck Boy Character**: A fun AI persona based on a quirky, humorous superhero duck.
 - **Retrieval-Augmented Generation (RAG)**: Combines information retrieval from a local SQLite database and AI-generated responses for a more accurate and personalised reply.
-- **AI-powered Responses**: Using the **Sentence Transformer** model, DuckBot understands the input and provides intelligent answers based on stored data.
+- **AI-powered Responses**: Using **Ollama** with **Llamda3.2 70B** as the default model, DuckBot understands the input and provides intelligent answers based on prompts combined with stored data.
 - **Web Interface**: A simple, interactive web page where you can chat with DuckBot.

 ## Installation